William H. F. Brothers

-William Henry Francis (April 7, 1886 – July 21, 1979), also William Henry Francis Brothers with his matronymic surname added, was an Old Catholic Benedictine, advocate for the immigrant, worker and the poor.
+William Henry Francis (April 7, 1886 – July 21, 1979), also William Henry Francis Brothers with his matronymic surname added, was an Independent Old Catholic Benedictine, advocate for the immigrant, worker and the poor.

 Life

 Brothers a native of England but lived in Waukegan, Illinois was a resident of an independent Benedictine monastery located in Waukegan and run by Father Bernard Harding, OSB, a former monk of St. Gregory's Abbey in Sacred Heart, Oklahoma.
 Brothers was influenced by Harding.

 Fond du Lac

 Protestant Episcopal Church in the United States of America (PECUSA) Bishop Charles Chapman Grafton, of Fond du Lac, a founding member of the Society of St. John the Evangelist, "had strong ideas about the importance of communities of men and their significant contributions to the church" and his "influence on the growth of the religious life", according to Rene Kollar on Project Canterbury, "extended across the Atlantic".
 On his return travel from Russia in 1903, Grafton visited "his old friend", Charles Wood, 2nd Viscount Halifax, where he met Aelred Carlyle and appraised Carlyle's Benedictine revival group living as guests on Halifax's estate in Painsthorpe.
 William Maclagan, Archbishop of York, "expressed some reservations about conferring this token or symbol of Anglican approval on Carlyle", but Halifax negotiated Maclagan's permission to install Carlyle as a Benedictine Abbot.

 Halifax wanted Grafton to bless and install Carlyle as abbot of the nascent monastic community.
 So, in 1903, Grafton installed Carlyle and ordained him a subdeacon, which according to Kollar was an order abolished during the English Reformation.
 Kollar wrote that although Carlyle previously "could not meet the educational and academic requirements" of a priest, Grafton agreed to ordain him "without the usual formalities, provided that the Archbishop of York raised no objections"; Maclagan approved and granted dimissorial letters to Carlyle for Grafton to perform his ordination "but he also made Carlyle promise to keep the ordination and the circumstances surrounding it a secret."
 While Carlyle visited Grafton in 1904, Grafton ordained him a priest during a secret but officially documented ceremony in Ripon, Wisconsin.
 Both men wanted to establish a Benedictine brotherhood in Grafton's Diocese of Fond du Lac.
 Kollar wrote:

 Carlyle stated that several men expressed an interest, but the project would take at least two years to select and train suitable candidates.
 Anson wrote that Brothers was not among a few American aspirants at Carlyle's monastery.
 It is unclear what happened next but, according to Kollar, Carlyle's involvement stopped in 1904.
 "Apparently little or no contact existed between Carlyle's brotherhood and his American counterpart", noted Kollar.

 In 1908, Father Herbert Parrish, a PECUSA priest in good standing, was prior of the Anglican Benedictine monastery of St. John the Baptist in Fond du Lac.

 According to Anson, Vilatte ordained Brothers c.
 1910 and later deposed him.